Ahmedhossam447/depi-project-demo/README.md

 This repository is a lightweight demo backend used for testing flows, validating data models, and experimenting with infrastructure.
 The real production project is yet to come; this codebase serves as a proving ground to iterate quickly before we formalize architecture and UX.

-## Screenshots
-> Replace these placeholders with real screenshots by placing image files under `docs/images/` and updating the links below.

 - Home page

   ![Home](docs/images/home.png)